 Tonya Ames and Gabriela Williams specialize in digital and creative staffing at Creative Circle, one of the country’s largest and most successful recruitment firms.
 Ames, a lead recruiter with more than a decade of experience, has seen thousands of portfolios cross her desk from a wide range of creative professions.
 Williams, a recruiter that focuses on art direction and visual content creators, likewise has a unique understanding of the needs of the market and how creatives can demonstrate they are capable of addressing them within their creative portfolio.
 With their unique expertise, Ames and Williams offer a few tips on demonstrating your best self when building a creative portfolio.

-Curate Your Creative Portfolio
+Show You’re On-Trend With Your Creative Portfolio

-According to both Ames and Williams, there is no such thing as an industry standard creative portfolio template.
+According to both Ames and Williams, there is no such thing as an industry-standard creative portfolio template.
 “At the end of the day, how to craft ‘the best’ creative portfolio is all pretty subjective,” explains Ames.
 Chosen works and campaigns can vary from a handful to a dozen and can be featured in a wide range of physical or digital formats.
 There is, however, a golden rule: curated creative portfolio entries should be new and representative of your strongest and most relevant pieces.

-Whether you are a photographer, a graphic designer or an art director, the world of visual content is constantly changing—not just the visual trends, but the technology, as well.
+Whether you are a photographer, a graphic designer, or an art director, the world of visual content is constantly changing—not just the visual trends, but the technology, as well.
 Candidates should clearly demonstrate that they aren’t behind the curve within their creative portfolio.

 Both Ames and Williams agree that your creative portfolio should demonstrate that you can address the challenges facing your industry.
 Williams emphasizes the importance of doing your homework.
 “There are constantly new people coming into the industry, and clients are going to go with people who produce relevant work,” she says.
 “So you have to ask yourself: do you understand the challenges of the industry?
 What problems need to be solved?
 Who are the innovators?
-If you can’t answer those questions in your creative portfolio, than you’re already behind.”
+If you can’t answer those questions in your creative portfolio, then you’re already behind.”

 “It is important to show you are up to date on technology,” Ames adds.
 “If you are a designer, for example, companies are looking to drive people to their site and keep them there.
 How are you going to do that for them?”

 Likewise, it is important to verbalize the challenges and results within your creative portfolio.
-Williams stresses three key ingredients to explaining your entries.
+Williams stresses three key ingredients for explaining your entries.
 “First, you need to explain what the challenge and end goals were that you were hired to tackle.
 Secondly, what was your contribution?
 What were the ideas that you brought to the table?
 Finally, what was the impact?
 Were the goals met?
 This needs to be articulated for hiring managers,” Williams says.

 “Not only is it good to give that information, but it’s valuable for a hiring manager to understand your thought process and get a glimpse of how you communicate your ideas from within your creative portfolio,” Ames adds.
 This is particularly important for designers who may be showcasing a website or logo re-design or a re-branding of a business’s identity within their creative portfolio.
 “It is always helpful to see the before and after.
 If you designed a website, how did it look before?
-What were the challenges you faced and changes you made?
+What were the challenges you faced and the changes you made?
 Showing what you contributed is going to demonstrate your value as an individual while identifying how you can contribute to a team.”

 Competition is stiff across all creative fields, and younger job seekers are often competing against seasoned veterans.
 If you do not have commissioned work to feature in your creative portfolio and land a job with that dream client, Ames suggests putting together some work on spec and uploading it to your social media or website, or as an attachment to your book.